'Grass' Art Nouveau Print

 Archival pigments on creamy acid-free card stock

-Every print is signed and sealed by the artist
+Every print is signed by the artist

 Measures 16x20 inches.